Relationships with a many-many cardinality in Power BI Desktop

 When you connect to these multi-dimensional sources by using DirectQuery, you can't connect to another DirectQuery source or combine it with imported data.

-The existing limitations of using DirectQuery still apply when you use many-to-many relationships.
+The existing limitations of using DirectQuery still apply when you use relationships with a many-many cardinality.
 Many of these limitations are now per table, depending upon the storage mode of the table.
 For example, a calculated column on an imported table can refer to other tables, but a calculated column on a DirectQuery table can still refer only to columns on the same table.
 Other limitations apply to the model as a whole if any of the tables within the model are DirectQuery.
 For example, the QuickInsights and Q&A features are unavailable on a model if any of the tables within it has a storage mode of DirectQuery.

 For more information about composite models and DirectQuery, see the following articles: